AirTightSecurity/webinar-ictict424-210517/index.md

 For example;

-By reviewing the strategies detailed in the table Strategies to mitigate cyber security incidents table, risks can be ascetained.
+By reviewing the strategies detailed in the table Strategies to mitigate cybersecurity incidents table, risks can be ascertained.

 What risk are these strategies trying to stop;

 1. Using application control to stop the execution of unknown or unsafe software on the BYOD devices?
-2. Appling software patches, particulary those catergorised as high risk, within 48 hours on the BYOD devices?
+2. Appling software patches, particularly those categorised as high risk, within 48 hours on the BYOD devices?
 3. Using web content filtering on BYOD devices?
 4. Using antivirus on BYOD devices?
 5. Ensuring antivirus software is functioning and up-to-date

-The Office of the Australian Information Commissioner (OAIC) also publishes a this guide that states are the reasonable steps all entities covered by the Privacy Act 1988 are required to take.
+The Office of the Australian Information Commissioner (OAIC) also publishes this guide that states are the reasonable steps all entities covered by the Privacy Act 1988 are required to take.
 See the [Guide to securing personal information](https://www.oaic.gov.au/privacy/guidance-and-advice/guide-to-securing-personal-information) and in particular [Part B — Steps and strategies which may be reasonable to take - ICT security](https://www.oaic.gov.au/privacy/guidance-and-advice/guide-to-securing-personal-information/#ict-security).

 ### Question 3 ###

-Refer to https://blog.netwrix.com/2018/02/01/top-20-critical-security-controls-for-effective-cyber-defense/ and identify some common cyber security controls as described by the Center for Internet Security (CIS), then research and detail their key features, and their associated advantages and disadvantages.
+Refer to https://blog.netwrix.com/2018/02/01/top-20-critical-security-controls-for-effective-cyber-defense/ and identify some common cybersecurity controls as described by the Center for Internet Security (CIS), then research and detail their key features and associated advantages and disadvantages.

-Even though this question provides a link I would suggest going striaght to the source, [The 20 CIS Controls & Resources](https://www.cisecurity.org/controls/cis-controls-list/) and review the most update to date controls there.
+Even though this question provides a URL I would suggest going straight to the source, [The 20 CIS Controls & Resources](https://www.cisecurity.org/controls/cis-controls-list/) and review the most update to date controls there.

 Many of the controls listed in The 20 CIS Controls and Resources can be directly mapped to the Strategies to Mitigate Cyber Security Incidents.